 Naglfar and Fenrir on the Tullstorp Runestone in Scania, Sweden. image credit: - CC BY-SA 3.0

 According to the Poetic Edda, the ship sails from the east and is packed with forces of evil and chaos.

 Naglfar is on its way into the battle against the Aesir gods and will arrive on the shores of Midgard just in time for the Midgard serpent to emerge from the sea.

-The captain of the ship is the giant Hrym, who brings with him all the legions of the giants, while Loki takes the helm of the fatal ship full of giants.
-He steers Naglfar over the stormy and cold northern waters, to Vigrid (Norse: Vígríðr), the plain where the decisive battle will occur.
+The ship's captain is the giant Hrym, who brings with him all the legions of the giants, while Loki takes the helm of the fatal boat full of giants.
+He steers Naglfar over the stormy and cold northern waters to Vigrid (Norse: Vígríðr), the plain where the decisive battle will occur.
 The gods and Vikings will also make their way to Vigrid.

 The giant Surt is the ruler of Muspelheim, the land of primordial fire and flames.
 He participates in this worst of all battles, leading the fire giants and his servants against the gods.
-They are all well-trained by Surt and ready for the final confrontation, on the day when the world as we know it will cease to exist.
+They are all well-trained by Surt and ready for the final confrontation on the day when the world as we know it will cease to exist.
 The giant Surt will fling fire over the whole Earth so that it burns.
-The son of Loki, Fenrir will swallow Odin, killing him, but Fenrir will be victorious only for a moment because Odin's son Vidar will immediately avenge his great father.
+The son of Loki, Fenrir, will swallow Odin, killing him, but Fenrir will be victorious only for a moment because Odin's son Vidar will immediately avenge his great father.

 Many must die at Ragnarok, and the ship Naglfar is also doomed.
 The ghastly Naglfar would slip its moorings in the violent seas whipped up by the furious sea monster Jormungandr.

-Nails, Naglfar And Superstition
+Nails, Naglfar, And Superstition

 The ship's size would depend on how many deceased had been buried with unpaired fingernails.